tc21/prolite-esp32/README.md

 why 2 boards?

-turns out a wifi server is too much for a puny esp32 to handle without taking away too much core time from the driver thread. so we need to offload it to another esp32 so the display is crisp and without artifacts. the renderer also affects display quality but I figured it was better than sending 20-60 frame buffers over serial each second
+turns out a wifi server is too much for a puny esp32 to handle without taking away too much core time from the driver thread. so we need to offload it to another esp32 so the display is crisp and without artifacts. the renderer also affects display quality but I figured it was better than sending 20-60 frame buffers over serial each second.

+the wifi server just reads post requests and relays them as-is to the second board, so you can also just not have a wifi server and communicate with the driver board with uart instead.